 Why Trust Us

-iRunFar’s experts are based in the U.S.’s Intermountain West with long, snow-filled winters where running on snow and ice for months is the only option.
+iRunFar’s experts for this buyer’s guide live in the U.S.’s Intermountain West, which has long, snow-filled winters where running on snow and ice for months is the only option.
 We run on slushy shoulder season paths, packed snow trails, and glazed-over roads — where we tested these traction devices.

 Unlike some product categories we’ve tested, there aren’t hundreds of legitimate options in the winter running traction devices space.
-At most, there are a couple of dozen options, and as traction device models tend to stick around for many years with minimal modifications, a handful of the best options for winter running have risen to the top over the past decade.
+At most, there are a couple of dozen options.
+As traction device models tend to last for many years with minimal modifications, a handful of the best options for winter running have emerged over the past decade.

-We tested those top devices — roughly a dozen — to find out in what conditions they each excel.
-We’ve been running in versions of some of these devices since at least 2007, meaning we’ve logged hundreds of hours in them through the years from Virginia to Alaska and Colorado to California.
-Our in-depth analysis was conducted mainly on the moderate-elevation, high-usage trails of Colorado’s Front Range and Silverton, Colorado’s burly, high-elevation roads.
+We tested roughly a dozen of the top devices to determine in what conditions they excel.
+We’ve been running versions of some of these devices since at least 2007, meaning we’ve logged hundreds of hours in them from Virginia to Alaska and Colorado to California.
+We conducted our in-depth analysis mainly on the moderate-elevation, high-usage trails of Colorado’s Front Range and the burly, high-elevation roads of Silverton, Colorado.

 Ultimately, we’ve identified what we think are the best winter running traction devices for various situations — we have these in our closets if we’re not out running in them.